This unexpected benefit of owning a robot vacuum has fixed one of my worst housekeeping habits – and my floors have never been so tidy

 Robot vacuums can often work well in cluttered homes, with many up-to-date models featuring advanced obstacle detection and slimmer profiles to fit into smaller gaps.

 Punteha van Terheyden, head of Solved has tested five robot vacuums.
-She says, 'It's worth knowing that whilst many of the best robot vacuums have AI to help them identify the usual spots where your charging cables live, and object avoidance technology to steer clear of them, they can still end up with charging cables sucked into their brushrolls.
+She says, 'It's worth knowing that whilst many robot vacuums have AI to help them identify the usual spots where your charging cables live, and object avoidance technology to steer clear of them, they can still end up with charging cables sucked into their brushrolls.
 It's a nuisance more than anything.
 Keeping your floors clear will ensure smoother automated robot vacuum cleaning runs.'

 I am still putting together my full review and will continue to test out my Roomba model for another couple of weeks before I confirm my full verdict, but as it stands the answer to the age-old question ‘are robot vacuums really worth it?’ is a resounding yes!